sylvainhalle/AntRun/Readme.md

 ### test

+Performs tests with jUnit.
+A summary of the execution of the tests is also printed at the console.
+The format of this summary depends on the version of Ant.

+### report

-Performs tests with jUnit and generates code coverage report with JaCoCo.
+Generates unit test and code coverage reports (with JaCoCo).
 The unit test report (in HTML format) is available in the `tests/junit` folder (which will be created if it does not exist).
 The code coverage report is available in the `tests/coverage` folder.

-A summary of the execution of the tests is also printed at the console.
-The format of this summary depends on the version of Ant
+Alternately, you can call `junit-report` and `jacoco-report` to perform these tasks individually.

+Note that this task requires that tests have first been run, but this must be done separately.
+It will fail if it does not find the files generated during the execution of the tests that are necessary to produce the reports.

 ### download-deps